openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Triggers.rst

     Any text in ``CAPITAL LETTERS`` should be replaced with a value specific to your use case, and anything in square brackets (``[]``) is optional.

-    If you are looking for more information on these triggers as :ref:`Guides/Rules:Extensions`, it can be found in the Core :doc:`../Core/Modules/Triggers` documentation.
+    If you are looking for more information on these triggers as :ref:`Guides/Rules:Extensions`, it can be found in the Core Triggers documentation for the language of your choice.

 Items and Groups